surrealwaffle/NotBSL/README.md

 # NotBSL
-Reimplementation of the Blam Scripting Language using modern C++ (17/early 20)
+Reimplementation of the Blam Scripting Engine using modern C++ (17/early 20).